Homestead Must Haves

 • Basic Toolkit: A hammer, screwdrivers, pliers, and a good set of wrenches can handle most small repairs.

-• Chainsaw: For cutting firewood, clearing paths, or pruning large branches, a reliable chainsaw is multifunctional on any homestead.
+• Mini Chainsaw: For cutting firewood, clearing paths, or pruning large branches, a reliable chainsaw is multifunctional on any homestead.

 • Light Sources: Both flashlights and headlamps are indispensable when the sun goes down, especially in emergencies.